 - State copies of W-2, W-2G, and 1099, and Forms CT-4852. - Copies of other state's return if claiming credit for income tax paid to another state.
-If credit is claimed for income taxes paid to more than two other qualifying jurisdictions, you must complete Form CT-8453 and attach additional copies of Schedule 2, Form CT-1040 or Form CT-1040 NR/PY. - Individual Use Tax Worksheet, if required. - Other informational documents not covered above and supporting material voluntarily included by the taxpayer. - Supporting documents and schedules requiring signatures, if applicable (as described in IRS Publication 1345).
+If credit is claimed for income taxes paid to more than two other qualifying jurisdictions, you must keep additional copies of Schedule 2, Form CT-1040 or Form CT-1040 NR/PY. - Individual Use Tax Worksheet, if required. - Other informational documents not covered above and supporting material voluntarily included by the taxpayer. - Supporting documents and schedules requiring signatures, if applicable (as described in IRS Publication 1345).

-The ERO must keep Form CT-8453 and all attachments for three years.
-Do not mail this document or any attachments to DRS.
+The ERO must keep all supporting documents for three years.
+Do not mail these documents to DRS.

-Procedures for Retaining Form CT-8453
+Procedures for Retaining Documents